Rookout/deployment-examples/aws-beanstalk/java-tomcat-elasticbeanstalk/README.md

 This sample application is the Tomcat sample app provided by AWS.
 For more information about the project structure and how to use it refer to [this documentation](https://github.com/Rookout/deployment-examples/tree/master/aws-beanstalk/java-tomcat-elasticbeanstalk/eb-tomcat-helloworld/README.md)

-## Elastic Beanstalk Rookout Integration Explained
+## Adding Rookout to an existing EBS Project

 There are 2 simple steps to integrate Rookout into your existing java beanstalk application: